tfletch3018/The_Portfolio/README.md

-# The_Portfolio
+# The Portfolio

 ## Description
-- A portfolio showcasing my work and interests created with React JS.
+- A portfolio website showcasing my work and interests created with React JS.

-## Installation
+### Installation
 ```
 •Open up your terminal of choice
 •Visit this repo at Github/ select clone repo/ copy to clipboard